Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: The Leggett–Garg framework

 The derivation of the Leggett–Garg inequalities solely from the postulates of macrorealism is completely independent of the system's equations of motion.
-It is this indifference to the underlying dynamics that necessitates sequential measurements in order to elucidate a quantum–classical disparity.
-But the prospect of observing non-classicality in temporal correlations need not be plagued by the experimentally challenging task of circumventing invasive sequential measurements.
-The introduction of a judiciously chosen and experimentally testable \textit{dynamical assumption} can supplant the requirement for non-invasive measurement.
-A few examples of such assumptions have appeared in the LG literature and typically consist of assuming that certain transition probabilities are zero \cite{hermens_constraints_2018,LGdecays,halliwell_leggett-garg_2016} or can be simplified in some way, for example via a stationarity assumption \cite{Emary_2013, stationarity2011,PhysRevA.52.R2497}.
+It is this indifference to the underlying dynamics that necessitates sequential measurements in order to obtain a quantum–classical disparity.
+Alternatively, the introduction of a well-chosen and experimentally testable \textit{dynamical assumption} can supplant the requirement for non-invasive measurement.
+A few examples of such assumptions have appeared in the LG literature and typically consist of assuming that certain transition probabilities are zero \cite{hermens_constraints_2018,LGdecays,halliwell_leggett-garg_2016} or can be simplified in some way \cite{Emary_2013, stationarity2011,PhysRevA.52.R2497}.
 The key point is that the assumptions are chosen so that the correlators simplify to single-time measurement averages.
 Furthermore, the dynamical assumption is either implemented through the design of the experiment (e.g. the choice of Hamiltonian, where possible) or checked experimentally through separate control experiments.
 Dynamical assumptions are often classically motivated, and the Tsirelson scheme is an example par excellence, with its simplifying dynamical assumption of uniform precession.

-The related single crossing dynamical assumption, studied in the context of a waiting detector model in Ref. \cite{halliwell_leggett-garg_2016} and Chapter 6 of Ref. \cite{mawbythesis}, is mathematically equivalent over half a period to the assumption of uniform precession over a full period, an elegant proof of which we provide in Appendix \ref{Single crossing assumption}.
+The related single crossing dynamical assumption, studied in the context of a waiting detector model in Ref. \cite{halliwell_leggett-garg_2016} and Chapter 6 of Ref. \cite{mawbythesis}, assumes one crossing of the origin over a chosen time interval and would be valid for a harmonic oscillator over half a period.
+In fact, this is then mathematically equivalent to the assumption of uniform precession over a full period, a proof of which we provide in Appendix \ref{Single crossing assumption}.